Davood-sh/SPAICY/README.md

 # SPAICY
-protect visual art from being exploited by generative AI
+Protect visual art from being exploited by generative AI